wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 - Integration with Dynamic Adaptive Streaming over HTTP (DASH) for offering live streams via WebRTC while offering a time-shifted version via DASH.
 - Playing WebRTC streams in devices that doesn't support custom javascript to be run (like TVs).

-This document mimics what has been done  the WebRTC HTTP Ingest Protocol (WHIP) {{?I-D.draft-wish-whip}} for ingestion and specifies a simple HTTP-based protocol that can be used for consuming media from a streaming service using WebRTC.
+This document mimics what has been done  the WebRTC HTTP Ingest Protocol (WHIP) {{?I-D.draft-ietf-wish-whip}} for ingestion and specifies a simple HTTP-based protocol that can be used for consuming media from a streaming service using WebRTC.

 # Terminology